John Biggar.com : Climbing Instructor and Guidebook Author

 Rock Climbing in Galloway Index page

-Trouble choosing the perfect crag??
-See our Galloway Crag Chooser page for tips about the best venues for serious adventures or mellow barbecues and picnics, and the best venues for an evening trip and worst venues for midgies and loose rock.
+See the Galloway Crag Chooser page for tips about the best and worst venues for all kinds of climbing.
+From serious adventures to mellow barbecues and picnics, the quickest and slowest drying crags, the best venues for an evening trip and the worst venues for midgies and loose rock.
 There is also now a map at the bottom of this page.

 Clifton